campg2j003/jfw_nsh/readme.md

 If this macro is defined and the user selects the Installer Source component, the installer will create a folder in the installation folder called "Installer Source" and install the installer source files in it.
 If this macro is not defined, a default macro is used that only installs the source for JFW.nsh.

 The installer uses the Modern UI II package, so it includes mui2.nsh.
 You should not include mui2.nsh before including JFW.nsh.
-After the above defines you include this header and insert the JAWSScriptInstaller macro which produces the installer code:
+After the above defines you include this header, set some defines for your supported languages, and insert the JAWSScriptInstaller macro which produces the installer code:

 ```
 Unicode true
 !include "jfw.nsh"

+;Uncomment the following defines for the languages you want your installer to support.
+If none are uncommented, all will be defined and if you have LangStrings specific to your installer they must be defined for all languages.
+;Defining one of these causes the appropriate JFW_lang and uninstlog_ language files to be included and the appropriate MUI_LANGUAGE macro to be invoked.
+;!Define JAWSInstallerLang_ENU ;English
+;!Define JAWSInstallerLang_ESN ;Spanish
+;!Define JAWSInstallerLang_DEU ;German

 !insertmacro JAWSScriptInstaller

 ;Include any language files for your installer.
 ;Strange though it seems, the language file includes must follow the invocation of JAWSScriptInstaller.
 !include "installer_lang_enu.nsh"
 !include "installer_lang_esn.nsh"
 !include "installer_lang_deu.nsh"
 ```
+If no JAWSInstallerLang_ symbols are defined, jfw.nsh will define them all to be compatible with older versions of this package.
+If you do not define any of them, and your installer contains LangStrings, there must be a definition for each supported language.

+After that you can add any sections specific to your installer if you need them.

 # Available macros
 (Some of these are used by the JAWSScriptInstaller macro.)